Table of Contents

 How to use EasyAR capabilities on Apple Vision Pro

-This guide will walk you through the Unity and Xcode project configuration to unlock all EasyAR core capabilities, including Mega cloud localization, for Apple Vision Pro applications.
+This guide will walk you through configuring Unity and Xcode projects to unlock all EasyAR core capabilities, including Mega cloud localization, for Apple Vision Pro applications.

 Before you begin

-• Ensure the development environment meets the following requirements:
+• Ensure your development environment meets the following requirements:

-• Xcode 16.0 or later with the visionOS simulator for the corresponding visionOS version
+• Xcode 16.0 or higher corresponding to the visionOS version, with visionOS simulator installed

-Since accessing camera frames and parameters on Apple Vision Pro requires an entitlement for enterprise-level APIs, you need to apply to Apple Inc. for a license file that includes this entitlement.
-For the application and usage of this license, please refer to Building spatial experiences for business apps with enterprise APIs for visionOS.
+Since obtaining camera images and parameters on Apple Vision Pro requires an entitlement through an enterprise-level API, you need to apply to Apple Inc. for a license file containing this entitlement.
+For application and usage methods of this license, refer to Building spatial experiences for business apps with enterprise APIs for visionOS.

 Important

-The Bundle ID in the entitlement obtained from Apple must exactly match the one provided when creating the EasyAR Sense License Key.
+The Bundle ID in the entitlement obtained from Apple must exactly match the one filled in when creating the EasyAR Sense License Key.

 How to choose visionOS app mode

-Apps running on visionOS can only access ARKit data in Immersive Space.
-Due to differences in rendering pipelines and APIs, Unity editor-built apps in Immersive Space need to choose between RealityKit with PolySpatial or Metal Rendering with Compositor Services modes.
+Apps running on visionOS can only obtain ARKit data in Immersive Space.
+Unity editor-built apps in Immersive Space require choosing between RealityKit with PolySpatial or Metal Rendering with Compositor Services modes based on different rendering processes and APIs.

-For the definition of Immersive Space, refer to Apple's official documentation.
+For definitions of Immersive Space, refer to Apple's official documentation.

-For a detailed introduction to Unity's App Mode, refer to the Unity PolySpatial documentation's visionOS Platform Overview.
+For detailed introduction to Unity's App Mode, refer to visionOS Platform Overview in Unity PolySpatial documentation.

 Tip